You just pulled out your string trimmer after a long winter's nap. It starts up fine, and at first glance the string looks okay.

 Cut two 10" pieces of line and double them together.
 Insert the lines into one of the holes in the reel and pull it in toward the spool until only a couple inches remain.

 Take hold of the remaining line, insert it into the other hole, and then pull the line tight to close the loop.
+This will hold the line in place so it doesn't spin loosely inside the head.

 4. Wrap the Line Onto the Reel